 NewSchool publishes the Dean's List on a quarterly basis during the academic year.
-Students qualify and earn the recognition by achieving a term grade point average of 3.5 or higher with full-time enrollment and completion of 12 or more credits for the academic quarter.
-The Dean's List is published at the completion of the quarter by the Registrar's Office.
+Students qualify and earn recognition by achieving a term grade point average of 3.5 or higher with full-time enrollment and completion of 12 or more credits for the academic quarter.